 Past recipients of the Gold Medal Award have included such illustrious names as Sir Temi Zammit (1904), Robert Caruana Dingli (1916), Emvin Cremona (1963), Oreste Chircop (1997), Richard England (1984), Joseph Calleja (2007), Harry Alden (2013) and Carmine Lauri (2015) to name but a few.

-This year the ceremony will take place on Thursday 28 November 2019 at 7pm during a private ceremony to be held at the Concert Hall of Palazzo de La Salle, Valletta in the presence of H.E.
-The President of Malta George Vella.
-The recipient of the Gold Medal will be announced soon.
+This year the private ceremony took place on Thursday 28 November 2019 at 7pm at the Concert Hall of Palazzo de La Salle, Valletta.
+The recipient of the Gold Medal 2019 is Professor Joseph Paul Cassar.

 For a full list of awardees, please click here.